JacobNelsonGames/Leagues_Planner/README.md

-# Example
+# Leagues Plan Helper
-An example greeter plugin
+This plugin is to help plan out a possible plan for leagues.